parttimenerd/vsreg/README.md

 options:
   -h, --help            show this help message and exit -t TEMPLATE, --template TEMPLATE
-                        Template to use for the launch config, or name of file without suffix in vsreg/template folder -d, --dry-run         Only print the launch config -b TASK, --build-task TASK
+                        Template to use for the launch config, or name of file without suffix in vsreg/template folder -d, --dry-run         Only print the launch config -r, --raw             Use raw command without execution, chosen automatically if "make" not found in command -b TASK, --build-task TASK
                         Task to run before the command
 ```